withastro/astro/packages/integrations/markdoc/README.md

 ## Why Markdoc?

-Markdoc allows you to enhance your Markdown with [UI components][astro-ui-frameworks].
+Markdoc allows you to enhance your Markdown with [Astro components][astro-components].
 If you have existing content authored in Markdoc, this integration allows you to bring those files to your Astro project using content collections.

 ## Installation